Dipannita Sharma

-Dipannita Sharma (born 2 November 1979) is an Indian actress and model.
+Dipannita Sharma is an Indian actress and model.

 Career

 Sharma came into the limelight after making it to the final five of the Miss India 1998 contest.
 She also won 'Miss Photogenic' title in the same contest.
 She has walked the ramp for all major designers in the country and for international design houses such as Valentino & Fendi in India.
 She was the worldwide face of the press campaign for Breguet watches and jewellery for 5 years.
 She has endorsed and been the face of several skin care brands in India such as Garnier, Nivea and Dettol soap.
 She has also hosted television shows, been a judge on a fashion based show on MTV - MTV making the cut and acted in the lead role on a show called Life Nahi Hai Laddoo before making her film debut with the 2002 Bollywood film 16 December.

 Personal life

 Dipannita was born in the Oil India Limited colony town of Duliajan in Assam.
 Her father was a doctor in the O.I.L.
 Hospital.
 She studied in the Holy Child School Guwahati till her ninth standard, and pursued the rest of her school academics from St. Mary's school, Naharkatia.
 She later graduated in History from Indraprastha College for Women, Delhi.